crubba/htmltab/README.md

 ```

 ## Usage
-To see *htmltable* in action, take a look at the case studies in the package vignette.
+To see *htmltable* in action, take a look at the case studies in the package [vignette](http://crubba.github.io/htmltable/).

 ## Development
 *htmltable* is still in an early development stage and its functions may be subject to significant change in future versions.
-Any bug reports/feature requests are highly appreciated.
+Any bug reports/feature suggestions are highly appreciated.